rydmike/flex_color_scheme/README.md

 You can create your own custom list of schemes, then use this list with only your own custom color schemes selection.
-You may also append some, or even all of the built-in schemes after your custom schemes, and thus give your users a lot of theme options.
+You may also append some, or even all built-in schemes after your custom schemes, and thus give your users a lot of theme options.
 How to do this is demonstrated in the tutorial in examples 4 and 5.